alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

-For a similar situation that was solved with regulation, the seasoned travellers among you will remember that in the late 2000s airlines began feeling the heat of low cost and started applying a host of price supplements that took the advertised €30 per ticket to €100 or more: handling fees, airport fees, fuel surcharges and many other surreptitious ripoffs.
+For a similar situation that was solved with regulation, the seasoned travellers among you will remember that in the late 2000s airlines began feeling the heat of low cost and started applying a host of price supplements that could take a €50 ticket to €100 or more: handling fees, airport fees, fuel surcharges and many other surreptitious ripoffs.